keymapperorg/KeyMapper/README.md

 Format:
 ```
-<type>: <subject [issue it is related to including the #]
+<issue id> <type>: <subject>

 body

 footer
 ```

 Every feature or bug fix commit should have an issue associated with it.
-This forces the developer to plan what they are doing, which improves efficiency.
+This is a cue for the developer to plan what they are doing, which improves efficiency.
 A feature should be split up into multiple tasks and each task should have its own commit.
-The feature should be developd on a sepearate branch and these commits should be squashed into a single commit when the branch is merged.
+The feature should be developed on a sepearate branch and these commits should be squashed into a single commit when the branch is merged.

 #### Example
 ```
-feat: This a new feature #100
+#100 feat: This a new feature

 Extra information about the feature goes in here.
 It should be wrapped to
 roughly 80 characters.